hn303/CamLandEc-RM03/supervision1-exercises.md

 2. Nevigate to menu bar click `Layer` > `Add Layer` > `Add Delimited Text Layer`.
 Browse the `cambridge-services-geolocated-csv-2-standardized.csv` just dowloaded and change the layer name to `Cam_Services`.
 In the section of File Format, choose CSV.
 In the Geometry Definition section, choose `Point coordinates` and select `Longitude` and `Latitude` fields as X Y fields respectively.
 Normally the Geometry definition secction will be auto-populated if it finds a suitable X and Y coordinate fields.
 Then choose the right CRS (EPSG: 4277 - OSGB 1936) for this file.
 Finally, click add and you will find a point layer
 ![](statics/QGIS_csv.png)

-3. In the File format section, select Custom delimiters and check Tab.
-The Geometry definition secction will be auto-populated if it finds a suitable X and Y coordinate fields.
-In our case they are LONGITUDE and LATITUDE.
-You may change it if the import selects the wrong fields.
-Click OK.

 #### Join layer
 - How can we link cambridge local services with district information?